15 For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.

 Jesus stepped foot on earth and identified with human beings by becoming a human being.
 Since He did what He did, He can sympathize with Christian struggles and “weaknesses.”
 He is capable of sympathizing with everything we face.

 The double negatives “not” and “cannot” strongly affirm that we do have a High Priest who can identify with our weaknesses.
 This is the positive side of the contrast.

 but [rather] was in all points tempted as we are,

-The Devil tempted Jesus to sin (Mt 4:3,6).
+The devil tempted Jesus to sin (Mt 4:3,6).
 “Tempted” includes both temptation to sin and to endure trial.
 Temptation is not sin.
-Yield to temptation is sin.
-Jesus did not yield to temptation as we see in the next phrase.
-Jesus confronted anything that we might experience in principle.
+Yielding to temptation is sin.
+Jesus did not yield to temptation, as we see in the next phrase.
+Jesus confronted in principle anything that we might experience.

 yet without [apart from] sin.

 Jesus was sinlessly perfect.
 He did not need to pay for any sin He committed.
 He was sinless (He 7:27; 9:14; 2 Co 5:21; 1 Jn 3:5).
 Yet He was tempted by the devil (Mt 4:1f).

 Jesus was weak in that He shared the limitations of being a human, which included liability to sin.
 He did not sin but was tempted by the devil to sin.
 He lived “without” or completely apart from sin.
 Jesus was tempted to sin in His humanity, not in His deity.
 He did not use His attributes as God to resist sin.
 However, as God He understood the nature of sin like no human could possibly grasp.